THE WORK THAT RECONNECTS IS A FORM OF GROUP WORK DESIGNED TO FOSTER THE DESIRE AND ABILITY TO TAKE PART IN THE HEALING OF OUR WORLD.

 About the facilitator/s

-Continuing with organisational and community development, he has studied systems theory, innovation, regenerative leadership, meditation, organisational psychology and ethics.
-Recently finishing a thesis on "Open Space Technology", the importance of eco-facilitation, and a living systems approach in Norwegian environmental volunteer organisations.
+Continuing with organizational and community development, he has studied systems theory, innovation, regenerative leadership, meditation, organizational psychology and ethics.
+Recently finishing a thesis on "Open Space Technology", the importance of eco-facilitation, and a living systems approach in Norwegian environmental volunteer organizations.

 Would you like to request a workshop online, or in person?
 Would you like to be listed as a facilitator on this page and help develop the work together?
 Please send me an email.

 Katharine Burke is a teacher, teacher trainer, deep ecologist, permaculturist and regenerative design practitioner.
 I am involved in the Work that Reconnects through the Small Earth Institute, whose aim is to nurture Earth appreciation and promote deep ecology initiatives in social systems, especially schools.
 I run wellness weekends at our permaculture farm, where the emphasis is wellness (wholeness) through deep time walks, through re-connection to nature and through the spiral and practices of The Work that Reconnects.

 Katharine teaches high school, but has taught all levels from elementary to college, and is in her work right now targeting teachers and schools administration.
 "I fervently believe if we can change the way teachers interact and connect with the Earth, we can help them bring the nourishment of the re-connected self, Earth awareness and Earth appreciation into schools and to children who can grow up re-connected".

 Structure of the Work